-- Teams are required as per the Rule 3.22 to have their Radio Operator on headset and have tested communications between Pilot, shore, Race Control and broadcast. - Teams are required to have completed the system and safety checks.

-Pilots must have support crew to ensure a safe release from the Launch Zone.

-Pilots to Proceed to designated muster zone as instructed by Race Control and await instructions.
+- Teams are required as per the Rule 3.22 to have their Radio Operator on headset and have tested communications between Pilot, shore, Race Director and broadcast. - Teams are required to have completed the system and safety checks. - Pilots must have support crew to ensure a safe release from the Launch Zone. - Pilots to Proceed to designated Area as instructed by Race Director and await instructions.